philipp-baumann/simplerspec/README.md

 #> ...
 ```

-Pipes can make R code more readable and fit to the step-wise data processing
+Pipes can make R code more readable and allows step-wise data processing
-in the context of developing spectral models.
+when developing spectral models.
 The pipe operator (`%>%`, called "then") is a new operator in R that was introduced
 with the magrittr package.
 It facilitates readability of code
 and avoids to type intermediate objects.
 The basic behavior of
 the pipe operator is